Catalog Articles Blue & White Installations Site Map Search Contact

 I don't want to achieve immortality by being inducted into the Hall of Fame.
 I want to achieve immortality by not dying. ~William De Morgan

 It is sometimes said that De Morgan got his start working for Morris and Co., but this isn't exactly true, and in the case of understanding De Morgan's beginnings in ceramics, being more specific helps in understanding.
 De Morgan's interest in the decorative arts began when he was introduced to William Morris in 1859.
 Morris was 25 and De Morgan not quite 20.
 This was the year that William Morris married Jane Burden and began the design for Red House, their first married home.
 The men became friends, De Morgan became interested in the decorative arts, and began experimenting on his own with stained glass.

 After Red House was completed, it became a weekend retreat for Morris and his Pre-Raphaelite friends, who occupied themselves with its decoration, based on medieval artisanal values.
 After a dinner at Red House one evening, those friends present agreed to create a company to offer goods and services similar to those they had created for Red House.
 Red House was designed by William Morris in collaboration with his friend, architect Philip Webb.
 Thus 'The Firm' (Morris, Marshall, and Faulkner) was born.
 The Firm's early business was primarily providing stained glass for Gothic Revival architecture, primarily churches.
 De Morgan's interests in stained glass dove-tailed perfectly with The Firm's needs and a year later, he began working at The Firm, in charge of the production of stained glass.

 As The Firm's offerings became more diverse, De Morgan's interest turned to tile, where his experiences with stained glass were an asset.
-He continued to work for 'The Firm' until 1872, when established his own tile works in Chelsea.
+He continued to work for 'The Firm' until 1872, when he established his own tile works in Chelsea.
 De Morgan's tiles were sold through The Firm until is dissolved in 1875 and then through its successor, Morris & Co., formed the same year.
 The most famous of the tiles produced during this period are the large Membland Hall panels was produced in 1877.